NeisesMike/VehicleFramework/OwnersManual.md

 ## Upgrade Modules
 The Atrama accepts both Vehicle- and Atrama-style upgrade modules.

-The vehicle modules include
+There are 3 vehicle modules.
 - the storage module
 - the engine efficiency module
 - the hull armor module

-Current Atrama upgrade modules include
+There are several Atrama upgrade modules.
 - the stealth module